ITBE-Lab/MA/MSV.md

 After adjusting the slider, click the button "Compute Stats", which is the fourth button above the slider.
 After some time, the curves appear in the plot window below the slider.
 Using the tabs on top of the plot window, you can switch between the raw numbers (Tab “Min Score”) and the recall & accuracy rates (Tab “Recall & Accuracy”).
 You can zoom into the plots using the mouse wheel.
 Note: You must be zoomed in enough to see individual adjacency matrix entry crosses and ground-truth circles for computing recall & accuracy.

 ## Recreating the experiments of the manuscript
-The experiments of [[Preprint] State-of-the-art structural variant calling: What went conceptually wrong and how to fix it?](https://@todo.com "") can be recreated using the [MSV-EVAL repository](https://github.com/ITBE-Lab/MSV-EVAL "MSV-EVAL").
+The experiments of [[Preprint] State-of-the-art structural variant calling: What went conceptually wrong and how to fix it?](https://biorxiv.org/cgi/content/short/2021.01.12.426317v1 "bioRxiv preprint") can be recreated using the [MSV-EVAL repository](https://github.com/ITBE-Lab/MSV-EVAL "MSV-EVAL").